stillmatic/flagsheet/readme.md

 ```
 cpu: AMD Ryzen 9 7950X 16-Core Processor
 BenchmarkEvaluate-32    	 4331403	       283.5 ns/op	      96 B/op	       3 allocs/op

 2023/06/30 15:01:53 total: 206.777206ms, count: 1000
 2023/06/30 15:01:53 avg: 206.777µs, p90: 295.25µs, p99: 575.208µs
 ```

 Your bottleneck will be HTTP to your server, not this library.
-In your client, I suggest adding a cache
+I suggest caching client-side.
+If it's run in memory, it should not have much overhead.

 ### Caveats